 • A complete stranger approaches you in a public place and strikes up a conversation that leads to one about government contracts.

 Mistakes that companies make when being investigated for procurement fraud

 Avoiding costly mistakes is the primary focus for any individual or government contractor that is subjected to a procurement fraud investigation.

 The first mistake is speaking openly to federal agents without an attorney.
-The problem is that although you may firmly believe that you have done nothing wrong, the reality is that you can inadvertly mention a fact that can later come back to haunt you.
+The problem is that although you may firmly believe that you have done nothing wrong, the reality is that you can inadvertently mention a fact that can later come back to haunt you.

-The second mistake made is that contractors wait until the investigation process has gone on for months before contacting a government contract fraud attorney or procurement lawyer that understands the rules.
+The second mistake made is that contractors wait until the process has gone on for months before contacting a government contract fraud attorney or procurement lawyer that understands the rules.